trosvald/k8s-cluster/README.md

 ## 🌐 DNS

-In my cluster there are two [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) instances deployed.
-One is deployed with the [ExternalDNS webhook provider for UniFi](https://github.com/kashalls/external-dns-unifi-webhook) which syncs DNS records to my UniFi router.
+In my cluster there are two [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) instances deployed.Which syncs DNS records to my RedHat IDM/FreeIPA.
 The other ExternalDNS instance syncs DNS records to Cloudflare only when the ingresses and services have an ingress class name of `external` and contain an ingress annotation `external-dns.alpha.kubernetes.io/target`.
-All local clients on my network use my UniFi router as the upstream DNS server.
+All local clients on my network use my RedHat IDM/FreeIPA as the upstream DNS server.
 ---

 ## 🔧 Hardware